Business Venue Solutions for Modern Event and Venue Management

 4. Arrange a post-demonstration meeting with your key stakeholders to highlight concerns or things they like.

-Pro Tip: If you don’t have an IT background, evaluating systems can be overwhelming because of all the technical jargon.
-Here are some key terms to help you understand what you're buying before signing the dotted line:
+Pro Tip: Evaluating software can feel overwhelming, especially for teams without a technical background.
+Here are some key terms to help you understand what you're buying before signing on the dotted line:

 • Best-of-breed approach: A strategy where businesses seek the best solutions to address specific business needs rather than choosing a single platform that partially addresses all their business needs (i.e., using Outlook calendars to manage event bookings rather than a dedicated event management platform).